 As you know, B2B selling has become very complex.
 That’s why Sales Enablement has become more and more important over the last few years.

 If you implement Sales Enablement as a natural part of your sales strategy, you will have a compelling benefit with a smoother sales process with happier staff and more satisfied customers.
-It will give your sales reps the possibility to achieve quota in a predictable way and it changes your sales organization so you no longer are dependent on a few super sales gurus to meet your sales goal.
+It will give your sales reps the possibility to achieve quota in a predictable way and it changes your sales organization so you are no longer dependent on a few super sales gurus to meet your sales goal.

 Working with Sales Enablement, every sales rep will have access to the knowledge that can help them break free from average performance.
 They are able to connect with prospects and leads on a much deeper level.

-This strategy will help provide all salespeople with the knowledge and tools they need to be successful in their everyday job.
+This strategy will help provide all salespeople with the knowledge and tools they need to be successful in their every day job.

 How do you create a Sales Enablement process?

 You should always start with the end objective in mind.
 What would you like to accomplish with Sales Enablement?
 Be clear, and make sure your goals are S.M.A.R.T.
-You should also make sure to have dedicated roles to run this program.
+You should also be sure to have dedicated roles to run this program.